helenebm98/EAM-AX7-TEST1703/08_Work_Orders.md

 Counter values can also be automatically updated from production registrations, based on production hours or production quantity.
 This is done in **Update object counters**.
 You can update one or several objects by selecting one parameter, **From date**.
 This parameter specifies the start date for production registrations (hours or quantity produced), meaning the start date from which counter values should be updated.

-All objects that are related to a resource ++and++ have object counters, which are set up to be updated based on produced quantity or production hours, will be included in an automatic update, and new counter values will be created.
+All objects that are related to a resource *and* have object counters, which are set up to be updated based on produced quantity or production hours, will be included in an automatic update, and new counter values will be created.

 Regarding counters based on production quantity, good quantity as well as error quantity registered are included in the count.
 If the unit used for produced quantity registration is different from the unit used on the counter, quantity is converted to correspond with the counter unit.